tabsdata/tutorials/t09_salesforce_report_ingestion/README.md

 All function files must be registered into the tabsdata server with the `td fn register` CLI command.

-Attached below is a detailed explanation of each function and what it's doing:
+Attached below is a detailed explanation of each function, what it's doing, and the CLI command to register it:

 **Publishers:**
 1. `01_salesforce_pub.py` publishes Salesforce Report into a Tabsdata Table called `sf_snapshot`